jupitersh/dst-mod-home-duplicating/README.md

 - `+wipe`

     You should add a number as the a side length of a square. `+wipe` mean that you will set a square area whose center is your character's location and whose side length is 5 turf length.
-System will remove every structure and plant inside the square area. **se it with caution.**
+System will remove every structure and plant inside the square area. **Use it with caution.**

 BTW, the center of the square area is not exactly the character's location.
 It is the cross point of tile (when holding a pitchfork, your will see the lines and it's the intersection of the crosslines) which is the closest to the location of your character.